pareto-xyz/pareto-theta-vault-v1/docs/vaults/ParetoVault.md

 ### initRounds

-Save gas for writing values into the roundSharePriceIn(Risky/Stable) map
+Save gas by writing default values into the `roundSharePriceInRisky/Stable`.
+Future writes will be no longer be cold writes

 ```solidity title="Solidity"
 function initRounds(uint256 numRounds) external nonpayable